dataiap/dataiap/day0/README.md

     `dataiap/datasets/county_health_rankings/additional_measures_cleaned.csv`
     `dataiap/datasets/county_health_rankings/ypll.csv`
 * [The Enron email dataset](http://www.cs.cmu.edu/~enron/)
     * This is the complete set of emails on the enron email server that was released during the scandal.
-Don't download the dataset as it's huge, but instead take note of the files.
+Don't download the dataset as it's huge.
+We have included subsets of the datasets in the git repository.
         * `dataiap/datasets/emails/kenneth.zip` contains a subset of Kenneth Lay's emails that you will analyze in day 4.
         * `dataiap/datasets/emails/kenneth_json.zip` contains a JSON-encoded subset of Kenneth Lay's emails that you will analyze in day 5.
     * We will upload a JSON encoded version of the full dataset to amazon's S3.